NUStreaming/Ahaggar/readme.md

 ### Other Useful Commands

 - Verify network shaping: Use `iperf3` tool to test bandwidth.
-Eg. run `iperf3 -s` on the server and `iperf3 -c localhost -R` on the client to measure bandwidth from server to client.
+Eg. run `iperf3 -s` on the server and `iperf3 -c <hostname> -R` on the client (hostname: `localhost` or `host.docker.internal` if you are running from docker container) to measure bandwidth from server to client.
 - Access docker container: Run `docker ps` to retrieve container_id then `docker -exec -it <container_id> /bin/bash` to access.